jmshea/jupytercards/README.md

 ## Notes on JSON File Format
 The JSON file should contain a single JSON array of JSON objects.
+Each JSON object should have two keys that will be utilized:
+* "front": a string containing the text to be shown on the **front** of the card
-Each JSON object should have a "front" key and a "back" key, and each value should be the string to display on the corresponding side of the flashcard.
+* "back": a string containing the text to be shown on the **back** of the card

 Although using JSON objects for each flashcard is overkill, this model was chosen to support future extensions to this library.

+## Making flashcards in Markdown

+As of version 1.9.0, I have added helper functions to convert flashcards created in Markdown to the JSON format that JupyterCards expects.
+In its simplest version, just put the front text in a Markdown heading (line starting with #) and put the back text below.
+See (Markdown-flashcards.ipynb) for more discussion and examples of how to use this functionality.

 ## Example of generating flashcard files from JupyterBook notebooks